 What is missing is an understanding of the scientific process.
 Science, to the conspiracy theorists, is a collection of unfounded suppositions, which are typically foisted by the government upon the defenseless public.
 And all scientists, to the last one, are in on it, so they say.
 But if you know the history of science, if you comprehend that scientists often proceed slowly, yes, and haltingly, but in the end for their own understanding, then you will see also that the conspiracy theorists are the real conspirators.
 They are the ones who ask you only to believe what they say, who try to overwhelm and convince with threats and invective, rather than reason.

-And if my explanations help you to see that, in any way, then I am infinitely gratified, and it will all have been worth it.
+And if my explanations help you to see that, in any way, then it's worth it to me.